 2 – Implant Dentures

 Next to natural teeth, dental implants are the best way to support your jawbone to prevent it from being lost.
 And for most people they’re better, because you get a chance to start fresh.
 Bone grafts can help make sure there’s good support for the implants, and they can be placed to provide optimal support for your dentures, rather than just being where your natural teeth happened to be in the best shape.
+Implant dentures also let you bite and chew normally.
+This makes it easier to eat a balanced diet that supports healthy bones.
+And with our new digital dental implant system, the process is easier than ever.

 But implant dentures may not completely prevent bone loss, and if they’re poorly fitted, you might see more bone loss than you’d like.